MUSEUM OF NEWPORT IRISH HISTORY

 Lecture made possible by a generous gift from Margaret Armstrong Murray, given in memory of her husband, Vincent J. MurrayDr.
 Elizabeth Stack, “Immigrant Activists: Irish Americans who Built a Better Society”

-September 19, 2022 @ 6:00 pm In person at the Wyndham Newport Hotel and via Zoom.
+September 19, 2022 @ 6:00 pm In person at the Wyndham Newport Hotel (NEW venue) and via Zoom.

 2021 -2022 Series (20th Annual)